Learning how to make music is how you move forward with your creativity.

 Taking the fundamentals of songwriting and using them to understand music theory concepts brings the process full circle.

-There’s no better antidote to writer’s block than learning new techniques.
+There’s no better way to eliminate writer’s block and discover how to start making music than understanding new techniques.

 All that makes music theory an essential part of any musician’s development.

-LANDR’s no-nonsense tutorials take you through music theory essentials in simple, logical steps.
+A good music guide, like LANDR’s no-nonsense tutorials, will take you through music theory essentials in simple, logical steps.

 3. Home Studio